rakki194/yipyap/docs/testing.md

 ## Test Documentation

-Each test suite should include a JSDoc comment describing:
-- Purpose of the test suite
-- Key areas being tested
-- Test environment setup
-- Any special considerations or rules
+Each test suite should be thoroughly documented with JSDoc comments.
+The documentation should provide a clear description of the test suite's purpose and what functionality it aims to verify.
+The key areas and scenarios being tested should be outlined to give other developers context about the test coverage.
+Important details about the test environment setup should be included, such as any mocked dependencies or special configuration required.
+Additionally, any special considerations, rules, or assumptions that other developers should be aware of when maintaining or extending the tests should be documented.

 Example: